Giac97/MScThesis/README.md

 ### Test 4
 The "test4" fodler contains an input file used to start a simulation from the restart file generated at the end of the deposition phase in the "test" folder

+### Test 5
+The folder named "test5" contains an input file which thermostates two extremes of the film at different temperatures to study transport of heat.
+It also perform spatial binning.

+### Test 6
+Experimenting with two electrodes and walls

 ###
 ## Python scripts
 A few python scripts are present in this repository, primarily used for analysis purposes but also to prepare inputs and run simulations.
 Below a brief description of each is given